-Collectively, beneficial impacts on threatened and endangered species' habitat would accrue from ecosystem restoration projects, implementation of Florida panther plans and projects, implementation of the Exotic Plant Management Plan, and ORV management in the original Preserve.
+Collectively, beneficial impacts on threatened and endangered species' habitat would accrue from implementation of the Resource Management Plan, Land Protection Plan, Water Resources Management Plan, and Fire Management Plan; implementation of Florida panther plans and projects; ecosystem restoration projects; implementation of the South Florida/Caribbean Network Vital Signs Monitoring Plan; and ORV management in the original Preserve.
 Adverse impacts would be expected from creation of ORV trails in the Addition, future oil and gas operations, and regional growth and development projects.
 Overall, the projects discussed above would have beneficial effects on threatened and endangered species' habitats (including Florida panther habitat) in the region due to the anticipated benefits from regional ecosystem restoration projects.